franfafdaf/IAC_23autumn_Group17-Coursework/README.md

 Having tested the Single Cycle design on Reference program, the design is modified to accomodate the F1 program as explained above.
 There are a few points that differs F1 design from Ref Design.

 #### 1. Data Memory
-The Reference Program utilizes `load` and `store` instructions such as `LW` and `SB`.
+The Reference Program uses `load` and `store` instructions such as `LW` and `SB`.
 However, the F1 design omits these instructions, resulting in no data being written to or read from the Data Memory.

 This design choice is linked to the method of pseudo-random number generation in the F1 program.
 Before the trigger signal is asserted, the program iterates through a loop generating random numbers.